 6.1 You must:

-a) use reasonable endeavours to detect forged or unauthorised signatures or the unauthorised use or forgery of a Card; and
+a) use reasonable measures to detect forged or unauthorised signatures or the unauthorised use or forgery of a Card;

-c) not deliberately reduce the value of any one Card transaction by:
+c) not deliberately reduce the value of any Transaction by:

-(ii) allowing a Cardholder to purchase items separately; and
+ii) allowing a Cardholder to purchase items separately;

-e) only submit a Card transaction as a refund to a Cardholder if it is a genuine refund of a previous sale transaction.
-The refund must be processed to the same Card that was used in the original sales transaction and be for the original transaction amount; and
+i) only submit a Transaction as a refund to a Cardholder if it is a genuine refund of a previous Transaction.
+The refund must be processed to the same Card that was used in the original Transaction and be for the same amount as the original Transaction; and

-f) give refunds for Card transactions by means of credit and not in cash or cheque; and
+f) give refunds for Transactions by means of credit and not in cash or cheque;

-h) if a transaction for a sale does not cover the full amount of the sale:
+g) if a Transaction does not cover the full amount of the sale:

-(i) in the situation in which the Card is used to make a deposit or pay an instalment You may accept the Card in payment of all or part of the outstanding balance; and
+i) where the Card is used to make a deposit or pay an installment You may accept the Card in payment of all or part of the outstanding balance; and

-(ii) in any other circumstance You must obtain the balance due at the time the sale is completed in cash; and
+ii) in any other circumstance You must obtain the balance due at the time the sale is completed in cash;

-i) not state or set a minimum or maximum amount for a Card transaction without Our prior written consent; and
+h) not state or set a minimum or maximum amount for a Transaction purchases by Cardholders from You using the Services without Our prior written consent;

-j) not ask a Cardholder to reveal their PIN or any other secret identifier; and
+i) not ask a Cardholder to reveal their PIN or any other secret identifier;

-l) not knowingly submit for processing any Card transaction that is illegal or that You should have known is illegal.
+k) not knowingly submit for processing any Transaction that is illegal or that You should have known is illegal.

 a) take reasonable steps to verify the identity of the Person You are dealing with, in order to confirm that they are the genuine Cardholder; and